rnabioco/clustifyr/README.md

     decently on the Seurat tutorial data.
 See short [example](https://github.com/rnabioco/clustifyr/issues/370).
 (Note,
-    as mentioned above, we recommend avoiding SCtransform data, and opting for using raw data directly instead.)
+    as mentioned above, we recommend avoiding SCtransform data, and opting for using raw data directly instead.
+This can now be directly handled by Seurat wrapper, in the GitHub devel version.)

 10. **How do I cite `clustifyr`?**